raspberrypilearning/321-make-mentor-guide/en/step_6.md

 ### Choose your theme Step

-Design projects usually have a step where learners are encouraged to think about the theme for their project.
+Design projects usually have a step where creators are encouraged to think about the theme for their project.

 In this step of the Unity [World builder](https://projects.raspberrypi.org/en/projects/world-builder){:target="_blank"} Design project, creators start to design their world and character: